adizafri2000/mystore/config-server/guide.md

 ### **Example Scenario**

-Imagine a microservices architecture with services like `user-service`, `order-service`, and `inventory-service`.
+Imagine a microservices architecture with services like `customer-service`, `order-service`, and `inventory-service`.
 Instead of hardcoding configuration parameters in each service, the services retrieve their configuration from the Config Server.

 - **When `order-service` starts up**, it queries the Config Server for its configuration settings.
 - **When configuration changes are needed**, the new configuration is updated in the Config Server, and `order-service` can refresh its configuration without restarting.